Why Do Graphics Cards Have Memory?

 Moreover, the maximum data transfer rate is much higher for VRAM.

 Graphics cards have a special type of random-access memory called VRAM.
-VRAM comes in the form of memory chips soldered directly onto the graphics card to allow fast transfer rates.
+VRAM comes in memory chips sold directly onto the graphics card to allow fast transfer rates.

 Your graphics card needs VRAM to store the outgoing frame.
 It also holds textures, mesh, shadow maps, 3D depth information, and other assets that your GPU accesses frequently.

-Having memory on the graphics card instead of using system RAM provides several advantages.
+Having memory on the graphics card instead of system RAM provides several advantages.